 As with all investments, the value of a property can go down as well as up.
+Future housing or commercial development nearby, transport links and route changes can all impact value.
 Past performance is not a guide for the future.
 If your mortgage loan exceeds the property value, you will have negative equity.
 Also factor in the costs of selling, such as using an estate agency, into your net value.
-However, if you pick the right area, and are realistic about returns, you can reduce the risks.